Deferred payment agreement

 Paying interest on the deferred payment agreement

-Both the interest rate and charge are designed to cover the local authority’s costs in making the loan; they aren't allowed to make a profit from the arrangement.
+Both the interest rate and charges are designed to cover the local authority’s costs in making the loan; they aren't allowed to make a profit from the arrangement.

 When the property is sold, the executor of the estate will be liable to repay the debt out of the estate, although they are not themselves personally liable.